ebmdatalab/bennettbot/README.md

 On a live server, it's managed by `supervisord`.

 The bot does deployment-related actions by **executing fabric tasks**.
+Fabric is used for historic reasons - it's the system we already used for deployment.

+Note that one unfortunate consequence of this is that none of these tasks are thread-safe: fabric maintains state in a module global called `env` which is shared between all fabric tasks; and bot commands are executed in threads.
+In practice this is unlikely to be a big issue due to how rarely we run commands.

-In turn, this requires two things:
+The use of fabric requires two things:

 1. Fabfiles for each repo, which are vendored to be local to the bot (in `fabfiles/`)
   * These are listed in `fabfiles.json`; run `get_fabfiles.py` to fetch these and minimally sanity check dependencies; that is also run during a deploy as a sanity check that everything is up-to-date